S-Luther/questionable-hexopus-cube/README.md

 ### My recommendations
 The first step of this program I think needs to be plan.
 Plan plan plan and eventually you will see how easy this assignment can be.
 If you skip the planning phase this assignment has the ability to be very tricky and even impossible if you find yourself far enough down the wrong path.
 Also, please collaborate if you are running into a wall.
 Feel free to share repositories and ideas.

+Additionally, I will release a video guiding you through the first 60 or so percent of the assignment a couple of weeks into it.
+To be clear I won't be giving you a good answer.
+It will be an answer that will be a bit greuling to use.
+So if you want to take the easy way I would encourage you to come up with a more elegant solution on your own.

 ### The assignment
 You are tasked with building a console driven program that will simulate movements on a rubics cube.
 You must be able to output the state of the rubics cube in this format: